rafaelsampaio/cicd-demo/README-azure.md

     export AZURE_ACR="ASK_YOUR_LAB_ADMIN"
     ```

     You'll need a [GitHub](https://github.com) account.
-If you don't have one account yet, create one now.
-Also, [create](https://github.com/new) a **public** repository with the name `cicd-demo`.
+If you don't have one account yet, [create one now](https://github.com/signup?ref_cta=Sign+up&ref_loc=header+logged+out&ref_page=%2F&source=header-home).

+    [Create](https://github.com/new) a **public** repository with the name `cicd-demo`.
 You can use another repository name, but rememeber that you have to change all files and script.

-    Remeber to [add your SSH key](https://github.com/settings/keys) to your GitHub account.
+    Remember to [add your SSH key](https://github.com/settings/keys) to your GitHub account.
 If you don't know how to do this, check the guide [Connecting to GitHub with SSH](https://docs.github.com/en/authentication/connecting-to-github-with-ssh).

     Register for NGINX+ trial to get access to the private repository using the given certificate and private key.